Kansas State Fair

 Kansas State Fair is a state fair held annually in Hutchinson, Kansas, United States.
 It starts the Friday following Labor Day in September, and lasts for 10 days.
 This fair is the largest single event in the state and attracts approximately 350,000 people annually.
 The fairgrounds is centered at 23rd Ave between Main and Plum Street in Hutchinson, and consists of over 70 buildings on 280 acre.
 It has full-time year-round staff.
-The 2022 Fair will be held from September 9 to 18.
+The 2025 fair will be held from September 5 to 14.

 History

 Early state fairs

-During the 19th century, the Kansas State Fair was held in Topeka and Wichita.
+During the 19th century, the Kansas State Fair was held in various cities, such as Topeka and Wichita.

 Early Reno County fairs

 The first fair association was made on January 18, 1873, when the Reno County Agricultural Society was created.
 On September 23–24, 1873, the society hosted a fair which was held in a small wooden livery stable behind the bank on the northwest corner of Sherman and Main in Hutchinson.